It's a BEAUTIFUL thing when a CAREER and a PASSION come together.

 The Clear Lake School District is home to roughly 1,400 students dispersed throughout four buildings.
 Sunset is home to our 3 and 4 year old preschool programs.
 Clear Creek Elementary houses Pre-Kindergarten-5th grade while the Middle School (6-8) and High School (9-12) are in conjoined buildings.
 Daily student health needs are managed by Clear Lake's team of nurses- Bethany Hythecker and Josi Thompson share an office at Clear Creek while Kelly Myers on heads things up in the Middle School and High School.
 Check out our services page for more details!

 Hi!
-My name is Bethany Hythecker and this is already my 8th year as a school nurse for Clear Lake!
-I'm entering my third year working part-time, though I see the students less, I still get to develop relationships with them and our great staff here at school, while spending more time with my family at home.
+My name is Bethany Hythecker and this is already my 9th year as a school nurse for Clear Lake!
+I'm entering my fourth year working part-time, though I see the students less, I still get to develop relationships with them and our great staff here at school, while spending more time with my family at home.
 At home, I spend much of my time attempting to be creative with healthy meals for the family, helping my husband take care of our small acreage, and learning to see life through the eyes of a toddler and infant.

 When I started college, I pursued P.E. and Health Education at the University of Northern Iowa because I had always had an interest in health and wellness.
 However, with one year of college left, I made the jump from an education major to a nursing major at Allen College of Nursing in Waterloo to pursue my Bachelor's in Nursing.